Skip to main content

 Lectures provide the core material of the course and give students the opportunity to query the material covered.

-Problem solving sessions are embedded within the In person structured sessions and are made up with a combination of fully demonstrated and interactive question sets and examination examples within these lecture sessions.
+Problem solving sessions are embedded within the PiP structured sessions and are made up with a combination of fully demonstrated and interactive question sets and examination examples within these lecture sessions.
 Additionally, revision material is made available comprising of sample question sets, video descriptions of the theory and problems and walk-through problems.
 Students are encouraged to use the VLE discussion boards to access specific out-of-class support from both the academic team and their peers in an attempt to promote community-engaged learning.
 The coursework components is a directed self-learning activity whereby students will actively visit an installation and gain a tangible appreciation of the theory they have learned in a real-world application.

 Present-in-person activity accounts for 100% of synchronous teaching.